FabioMIDI/phylo_pipe/README.md

 output files will be in the multifastas folder (input_folder as described in 4.) and will be the following:

+- orthos2cat_out

-- orthos2cat_out; the main output of the pipeline (described in 1.)
+The main output of the pipeline (described in 1.)
+- [OPTIONAL] temp

-- [OPTIONAL] temp; temporary files folder (if multiple analyses are run; each one will have a temp folder with a progressive number -e.g. temp, temp_1, temp_2 etc. - ) containing the output of all softwares and scripts componing the pipeline.
+Temporary files folder (if multiple analyses are run; each one will have a temp folder with a progressive number -e.g. temp, temp_1, temp_2 etc. - ) containing the output of all softwares and scripts componing the pipeline.

 The process may require some time, depending of your hardware specifics and number of taxa/number of proteins per taxon.